Work for us

 Please note, the ability to communicate in Welsh and English is desirable for this post.

-To request an application pack for the post of Carers Support Officer - General please contact Julie Oatey at help@carersoutreach.org.uk.
+To request an application pack for the above post please contact Julie Oatey at help@carersoutreach.org.uk.
+If you have further queries about the post please phone 01248 370797 to speak to one of the management team.

 Look out for vacancies on our Facebook Page.